jake-knerr/chess/README.md

 # CHESS <!-- omit in toc -->

-_CSS and HTML Encompassing Style Sccystem_ (CHESS) is a set of style and design rules for frontend component-based web development.
+_CSS and HTML Encompassing Style System_ (CHESS) is a set of style and design rules for frontend component-based web development.

 The goals of CHESS include: